-Whether it’s in the field of mechanical engineering or power generation, PFLITSCH supplies ideal cable entries (of various designs and sizes) to very different industries – components that leave nothing to be desired.
+Whether it’s in the field of mechanical engineering or power generation, PFLITSCH supplies ideal divisible cable entry frames (of various designs and sizes) to very different industries – components that leave nothing to be desired.

 Thanks to outstanding all-round properties such as tightness, strain relief, ease of assembly and longevity, they are ideally equipped to meet the diverse requirements in their respective areas of application.